Mathemodica/ModelicaPowerSystemBook/README.md

 ### Project Update

 Follow contents updates @ [the scientific platform of the project on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems).
-Here you can also discuss the contents by commenting the uploaded outline.
+Here you can also discuss the contents by commenting the uploaded outline or the relevant chapters.
+You can provide feedback, suggestions and light contributions.

 ### Sample Chapters